Computer-City-Technologies-Ltd/havit-new/README.md

 Havit - a Nuxt JS project for ComCityBD.
+This is a frontend website.
+This site is using API of 'https://comcitybd.com/' as a backend.

 # Used Tools:

 Nuxt 3, Tailwind CSS and Flyonui (Tailwind CSS Package).

-# Nuxt Minimal Starter

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-# Used Tools:

-Nuxt 3, Tailwind CSS and Flyonui (Tailwind CSS Package)

 # Development Info:

 Md.
 Rezwan Saki Alin.
 website: https://alinsworld.com/
 Start Date: 15-March-2025

+# Nuxt Minimal Starter

+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup